-Some organizations specify a variety of skills to address areas of life safety, emergency response, command center, specialized business support or the customer's regulatory requirements; all separately priced to address the added cost of recruitment, training and processing or certification.
-Many of the providers advertise a sliding scale of service levels intended to attract the consumer to an ostensibly higher level (and higher cost) of customer service skill.
+Some organizations specify a variety of skills to address areas of life/safety, emergency response, command center, specialized business support or the customer's regulatory requirements9; all services that are separately priced to address the added cost of recruitment, training and required processing or certification.
+If you look at the marketing, many of the providers advertise a sliding scale of service levels intended to attract the consumer to an ostensibly higher level (and higher cost) of customer service skill.
 Interestingly, the brochures appear to focus on the concierge functions and related incumbent personality and appearance issues rather than a broader scope of security skills.

-Many proprietary security programs successfully fill highly specialized line security functions and compensate them at competitive rates, so the model to provide a more selective and priced set of OpEx-based competencies by contract service providers is totally feasible.
-RFPs and contract documents need to clearly specify performance standards.
+It is clear that many proprietary security programs successfully fill highly specialized line security functions and compensate them at competitive rates so the model to provide a more selective and priced set of OpEx-based competencies by contract service providers is totally feasible.
+Request for proposals (RFPs) and contract documents need to clearly specify performance standards.

-Selecting and engaging the service provider: Every organization brings its own well-established procurement processes to the acquisition of security services, too often without a well-documented assessment of service requirements to drive subsequent bid and contract documents.
-There are a variety of complexities in the contracting of security services that, if not considered, can result in increased board risks, liability, and poor execution of service.
-Some of the complexities include inadequate general liability coverage, workers compensation coverage, umbrella coverage, bond coverage, coemployment risks, hidden fees, inadequate licensure, sub-standard vetting, unacceptable levels of training.
+Selecting and engaging the service provider- Every organization brings its own wellestablished procurement processes to the acquisition of security services, unfortunately, too often with minimal relationship to a well-documented assessment of service requirements to drive subsequent bid and contract documents.10 There are a variety of complexities in the contracting of security services that if not done properly can result in increased board risks, liability and poor execution of service.
+Some of the complexities include inadequate general liability coverage, workers compensation coverage, umbrella coverage, bond coverage, coemployment risks, hidden fees, inadequate licensure, sub-standard vetting, unacceptable levels of training and more.
 Where performance expectations are not clearly spelled out in RFPs and specifications, bidders will take the natural path of least cost and most convenience.
-If levels of operational excellence are to be sought in procurement documents, the following must be thoroughly described:
+If levels of operational excellence are to be sought in procurement documents, it is imperative that the following are thoroughly described: